obreitwi/asfa/README.md

 ![][gif-send]

-Instead of email attachments or direct file transfers, upload files from the command line to your web server and send the link instead.
+Instead of email attachments or direct file transfers, upload files from the command line to your web server via `ssh` and send the link instead.
 The link prefix is generated from the uploaded file's checksum.
 Hence, only people with the correct link can access it.